-- ANMC will develop a memorabilia box (time capsule) discovery plan that would be implemented if a memorabilia box were to be encountered.
-The plan would ensure that the construction crew follows proper notification and work modification procedures.
-This plan would conform with the plans noted above. - The removal phase of the project would be short term and temporary.
-The entire removal process is estimated to last just a few days, pending any unforeseen circumstances. - ANMC would install a 10-foot (approximate) temporary fence to screen activity appropriately to protect visitors and prevent disturbance of cemetery operations. - As much as possible, ANMC would use existing pavement and gravel surfaces for equipment staging to minimize ground disturbance.
-For example, existing roads would be used for equipment staging and to crate and stabilize the pieces of the Memorial; construction personnel would access the Memorial using existing roads and improved areas at ANC or through Joint Base Myer Henderson Hall; and contractor personnel would park in existing parking areas. - ANMC would use the swaths of land in between trees, shrubs, and graves to access the Memorial for removal.
+- ANMC developed a memorabilia box (time capsule) discovery plan that will be implemented if a memorabilia box is encountered.
+The plan will ensure that the construction crew follows proper notification and work modification procedures, conforming with the plans noted above. - The removal phase of the project will be short term and temporary.
+The entire removal process is estimated to last just a few days, pending any unforeseen circumstances. - ANMC will install an 8-foot (approximate) tall temporary fence to screen activity appropriately to protect visitors and prevent disturbance of cemetery operations. - As much as possible, ANMC will use existing pavement and gravel surfaces for equipment staging to minimize ground disturbance.
+For example, existing roads will be used for equipment staging and to crate and stabilize the pieces of the Memorial; construction personnel will access the Memorial using existing roads and improved areas at ANC or through JBMHH; and contractor personnel will park in existing parking areas. - ANMC will use the swaths of land in between trees, shrubs, and graves to access the Memorial for removal.
 No trees or shrubs would be deliberately damaged.
-Within Section 16 there are four quadrants of government markers, each separated by one of four turfed pathways (see Figure 18).
-All four of the turfed pathways may be utilized while the disassembly and crating activities are taking place. - Any inadvertently damaged vegetation would be immediately repaired after the area is no longer needed for removal activities. - ANMC would place temporary ground protection mats or decking, rated for the type of equipment being used, over the four closest gravesites and along the access route into Section 16 to limit impact from heavy equipment and install
+Section 16 contains four quadrants of government markers, each separated by one of four turfed pathways (see Figure 18).
+All four of the turfed pathways may be utilized while the disassembly and crating activities are taking place. - Any inadvertently damaged vegetation will be immediately repaired after the area is no longer needed for removal activities. - ANMC will place temporary ground protection mats or decking, rated for the type of equipment being used, over the four closest gravesites and along the access route into Section 16 to limit impact from heavy equipment and install temporary fencing to protect the trees preventing incidental damage during deconstruction.

-- temporary fencing to protect the trees preventing incidental damage during deconstruction. - ANMC would redirect traffic in and around Section 16 to ensure safety and security. - During disassembly, a large mobile crane would be used to lift the Memorial's bronze elements off the Memorial.
-The crane would be parked in the roadway directly east of the Memorial in the Section 16 entrance roadway, which connects the circular road to McPherson Drive.
-The crane would only operate on pavement, with the boom extending to the west over the Section 16 turf. - Smaller and lighter equipment, consisting of a telescoping boom forklift (such as a Lull) and a Mobile Elevating Work Platform (MEWP, more commonly known as a manlift or Aerial Work Platform), will operate on the turf between the burial sections.
-The MEWP would be used to provide workers access to the Memorial during the disassembly operations.
-The telescoping boom forklift would be used to move individual bronze components at ground level during the crating operations and when loading crates for transport. - The Army would ensure security during onsite activities. - Figure 18 shows the layout of Section 16 in ANC with the Memorial in the center.
-It shows the circular drive where construction equipment and vehicles would be located and the swaths of turf that will be traversed to access the Memorial.
+- ANMC will redirect traffic in and around Section 16 to ensure safety and security. - During disassembly, a large mobile crane will be used to lift the Memorial's bronze elements off the Memorial.
+The crane will be parked in the roadway directly east of the Memorial in the Section 16 entrance roadway, which connects the circular road to McPherson Drive.
+The crane will operate only on pavement, with the boom extending to the west over the Section 16 turf. - Smaller and lighter equipment, consisting of a telescoping boom forklift (such as a Lull) and a Mobile Elevating Work Platform (MEWP, more commonly known as a manlift or Aerial Work Platform) will operate on the turf between the burial sections.
+The MEWP will be used to provide workers access to the Memorial during the disassembly operations.
+The telescoping boom forklift will be used to move individual bronze components at ground level during the crating operations and when loading crates for transport. - The Army will ensure security during onsite activities. - Figure 18 shows the layout of Section 16 in ANC with the Memorial in the center.
+It shows the circular drive where construction equipment and vehicles will be located and the swaths of turf that will be traversed to access the Memorial.

 Figure 18.
-Section 16 Showing the Memorial in the Center.
+Section 16, Showing the Memorial in the Center